 Penn State Lehigh Valley

-Penn State Lehigh Valley offers a part-time (evenings and weekends) non-credit course for practical nursing training that is authorized by the State Board of Nursing.
+Penn State Lehigh Valley offers a part-time (evenings and weekends) non-credit course for practical nursing training that the State Board of Nursing authorizes.
 Graduates can take the exam to get an LPN license.
 Penn State Lehigh Valley is a commuter campus.

 School Overview